 - Demonstrate practical experience in ethnic studies, other than academic writing and reading, such as through performance, art, direct service, internships, and study abroad.

 Ethnic studies is an exciting degree that prepares students to enter the workforce and function effectively and critically as informed citizens in a diverse multicultural society.
 The major offers a solid liberal arts education for students considering admission to graduate or professional schools and careers in education, law, medicine, public health, social work, counseling, journalism, business, city planning, politics, psychology, international relations, or creative writing.

 To receive a BA with a major in ethnic studies, students must meet the following requirements:

-- Three lower-division courses from either Ethnic Studies 1-2-3.
-Ideally these lower-division courses should be taken during the sophomore year as an intensive introduction to the history and theoretical dimensions of ethnic diversity in the United States.
+- Two lower-division courses from either Ethnic Studies 1-2-3.
+Ideally these two lower-division courses should be taken during the sophomore year as an intensive introduction to the history and theoretical dimensions of ethnic diversity in the United States.
 Ethnic Studies 1, 2, and 3, Introduction to Ethnic Studies, will consist of the following three courses: Land and Labor, Circulations of Difference, and Making Culture.